The DREAMS Project: Disentangling the Impact of Halo-to-Halo Variance and Baryonic Feedback on Milky Way Dark Matter Density Profiles: Data Availability

 \section{Data Availability}

-Raw data from the DREAMS CDM and WDM suites are available upon reasonable request of the authors.
-The scripts used to generate the reduced data and all other scripts used to support the findings of this work are made publicly available here: \href{https://github.com/AlexGarcia623/DREAMS-Density-Profiles/tree/main}{github.com/AlexGarcia623/DREAMS-Density-Profiles}
+Raw data from the DREAMS CDM suite is available via Globus transfer at \href{https://dreams-project.readthedocs.io/en/latest/data_access.html}{dreams-project.readthedocs.io/en/latest/data\_access.html}.
+The scripts used to generate the reduced data and all other scripts used to support the findings of this work are made publicly available \dataset[doi: 10.5281/zenodo.18715476]{\doi{10.5281/zenodo.18715476}} and on github \href{https://github.com/AlexGarcia623/DREAMS-Density-Profiles/tree/main}{github.com/AlexGarcia623/DREAMS-Density-Profiles}